 Finally, compared with resistance training or jogging, the Cubii doesn’t stimulate the muscles in your lower body to any significant degree, making it unlikely to cause noticeable gains in muscle or drastic cardiovascular adaptations.

-You’re probably wondering whether the Cubii is ultimately an effective way to exercise.
+You may be wondering whether the Cubii is ultimately an effective way to exercise.

 Unfortunately, Cubii products don’t live up to the hype of being a convenient and efficient way to get fit.